How to Apply

 - A personal photograph is requested to facilitate the interview process

 - ECFMG certificate if applicable.
 International medical graduates must be US citizens or permanent residents.
 The University of Rochester does not accept H1 visas for GI fellowship training.

 Frequently Asked Questions

 Answers to Frequently asked Questions regarding the University of Rochester Gastroenterology fellowship Program.

-- Interviews will be conducted between September and October.
+- Interviews will be conducted between September and October and in accordance with AAMC recommendations, all interviews this season will be held virtually.

 - If you are selected for an interview you will be notified by e-mail and/or phone call.